-RECOMMENDATION/MOTION: That the purchase of one hundred thirty (130) Hewlett Packard Pro 6300 Small Form Factor personal computers and fifteen (15) Hewlett Packard Probook 6570b Notebook personal computers, using the formal Western States Contracting Alliance contract for a total of \$88,335 be approved, and the Purchasing Agent be authorized to issue a purchase order for same.
+RECOMMENDATION/MOTION: That the purchase of one hundred thirty (130) Hewlett Packard Pro 6300 Small Form Factor personal computers and fifteen (15) Hewlett Packard Probook 6570b Notebook personal computers, utilizing the formal Western States Contracting Alliance contract, be approved, in the amount of \$88,335, and the Purchasing Agent be authorized to issue a Purchase Order.

 BACKGROUND: Staff is requesting Council approval to replace aging desktop and laptop computers.
 The computers to be replaced are a combination of six (6) and seven (7) years old.
 They are under-performing, experiencing increasing hardware repair issues and are affecting staff efficiency.
 Industry standard replacement cycle for these types of computers is typically four (4) to five (5) years.
-The replacement quantities being requested represent roughly 25% of the City's active desktop personal computers and 25% of the standard business notebook computers.
-A non-standard laptop would be the Panasonic Toughbook notebook computers used in Police and Fire vehicles, and a few Public Works vehicles.
+The replacement quantities being requested represent roughly twenty-five percent, (25%), of the City's active desktop personal computers and twenty-five percent, (25%), of the standard business notebook computers.
+A nonstandard laptop would be the Panasonic Toughbook notebook computers used in Police and Fire vehicles, and a few Public Works vehicles.
 These computers are replaced separately from the business notebooks.